eye-division/katehipkiss/_alteredbooks/a-free-floating-minute.md

 ---
 ### £850.00

+*This work can be seen in the RWA170 exhibition in Bristol and on their webiste [here](https://www.rwa.org.uk/products/170-annual-open-587?_pos=1&amp;_sid=442e500b3&amp;_ss=r){: target="_blank" rel="noopener"} until 14th January 2024.*

-Reflects upon deep time and our relationship with planet Earth.
+*A Free-Floating Minute* reflects upon deep time and our relationship with planet Earth.
 As humans we strive for greater knowledge and understanding of ourselves and the world.
-We are able to look beyond ourselves to take a world view, a universal view; a view through time.<br>And yet we continue to self-sabbotage
+We are able to look beyond ourselves to take a world view, a universal view; a view through time.
+And yet we continue to self-sabbotage

 The overlapping layers of multiple cubes hints at the original form of a book, but the inability to access that information points towards the changing nature of knowledge and our relationship to it; how quickly what we think we know goes out of date and our view on the world changes.